Wolfyxon/lover/README.md

 I wanted to create a simple expandable and universal system for building, running and managing Love2D projects.

 This is a replacement for my previous project [Love2D Universal](https://github.com/Wolfyxon/love2d-universal) which utilized a single Makefile, however a global system-wide tool is a way better approach.
-Also a single script setup for a large project is not a good idea (ignore my mess).
+A single script setup for a large project is not a good idea, as organization is not great for such big scripts and implementing a lot of advanced features is not easy.
 Also this tool does not require installing as much software as Love2D Universal and has a nice error handling and warnings.

 This tool is also very similar to [Cargo](https://github.com/rust-lang/cargo/) which manages Rust projects.